katherinemillar02/dietary-choice-substrate-conditon-consequences-for-lifespan-reproductive-success-and-fitness/README.md

 # Project Aims

-A github repistory and R project for the third year project.
+A GitHub repistory and R-project for my third year research project.

-A second part/ a follow on from a previous project done in a summer studentship (Effects of dietary choice on Lifespan in *Drosophila melanogaster* - https://github.com/katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster).
+This is a second part/ follow on from a previous project done in a summer studentship (Effects of dietary choice on Lifespan in *Drosophila melanogaster* - https://github.com/katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster).

-This project involved looking at how different food hardness can affect dietary choice in mated female *drosophila melanogaster*.
-As well as the effects on fitness and lifespan.
+This project began with using a 'patch preference assay' to test different food conditions on lifespan and fitness in fruitflies.
+Using both varying protein: carbohydrate diet patches as well as varying food hardness.

 <img title="droso pic" alt="drosopAlt text" src="/images/exp1assay.png" width=200 height=200>